-Emma Barnett is an award-winning journalist and broadcaster, who has a lot to say, and isn’t shy about saying it (being a straight-talking Northerner trying to stay true to her Manchester roots in London).
+Emma Barnett is an award-winning journalist and broadcaster, who, as a typical Northerner, has a lot to say and isn’t shy about saying it.

-She is the Women’s Editor of The Telegraph and creator of Wonder Women, an irreverent and intelligent fast-paced daily section, filled with brilliant writers opining on everything from politics to sex.
-Sick of typical ‘women’s content’ being filled with ‘BMW’ – (an acronym she’s coined), ‘bitching, moaning and whining’ about the plight of being a woman, she decided to do something about it.
+She is the Women’s Editor of The Telegraph, columnist and creator of Wonder Women, an irreverent and intelligent fast-paced daily section, filled with brilliant writers opining on everything from politics to sex.
+Sick of typical ‘women’s content’ being filled with ‘BMW’ – (an acronym she coined), ‘bitching, moaning and whining’ about the plight of being female, she decided to do something about it.

-In 2013 Emma was thrilled to start guest presenting Woman’s Hour on BBC Radio 4 and is the youngest ever host of the programme, that she’s been addicted to since she was a little girl.
+Emma is a regular guest presenter of Woman’s Hour on BBC Radio 4.
+The youngest ever host of the programme, she’s thrilled to be an active part of a show she’s been addicted to since she was a little girl.

-She has also presented Radio 4’s Media Show and is a documentary maker for the network, as well as the BBC World Service.
-For her latest one, Women at War, she investigated the lives of women on the military front line around the globe and explored whether the British Army might change its rules to let women serve in these challenging positions.
+In another recent doc, Women at War, Emma investigated the lives of women on the military front line around the globe and explored whether the British Army might change its rules to let women serve in these challenging positions.

 Emma has been named in the Radio Academy’s prestigious ‘30 under 30’ list for the last two years running, which selects the brightest talent working in British radio aged under 30.